$0 New South Wales Adoption Quick-Start Checklist

 Beyond DCJ's fees, intercountry adopters pay:

-- Overseas authority fees: Each partner country has its own fees payable to their central authority.
-These vary significantly but commonly range from $3,000 to $15,000 AUD equivalent.
+• Overseas authority fees: Each partner country has its own fees payable to their central authority.
+These vary significantly by country and program.

-- Document certification and translation: Your dossier requires certified translations and apostille authentication of key documents.
-Budget $1,000 to $3,000.
+• Document certification and translation: Your dossier may require certified translations and authentication of key documents.
+These costs vary.

-When all costs are combined — government fees, overseas authority fees, travel, and legal — total intercountry adoption costs commonly reach $30,000 to $50,000 AUD.
-Some families spend more.
-This is a genuine planning figure.
+When all costs are combined — government fees, overseas authority fees, travel, and legal — total intercountry adoption costs can reach $30,000 to $50,000 AUD or more.

 Free Download